 Porsche Cayman review

-The Porsche Cayman is faster, more agile, and cheaper to run than before - It won the Best Coupe of 2013 at the Auto Express awards
+The Porsche Cayman is faster, more agile, and cheaper to run than before, and it's one of the best sports cars available

 Our choice: Cayman S

 The Porsche Cayman shares its styling with the Porsche Boxster.
 The first Cayman really did resemble a Boxster with a roof, but the second generation arguably looks more cohesive.

 Up front there are the familiar round lights and low nose inspired by the larger 911, while the slab sides and hunched rear wheelarches are better suited to the Cayman’s coupe profile than the drop-top Boxster.
 However, the Porsche has to play second fiddle to the Jaguar F-Type Coupe and Alfa Romeo 4C in the style stakes.

 With the rear spoiler cutting neatly into the tail-lights, there’s beauty in the Porsche’s sharp detailing, too, while the optional £1,700 20-inch Carrera Classic wheels look fantastic.
 The GTS gets 20-inch alloys as standard, as well as slightly redesigned bumpers, unique badging and lashings of Alcantara and leather in the cabin.

 Inside, the beautifully built Cayman has a no nonsense, driver-focused layout familiar to any Porsche owner.
 There are three round dials ahead of the driver, with the rev counter taking pride of place in the middle, while the buttons behind the gearlever adjust the way the car drives.
 The sat-nav is a pricey optional extra, but the graphics are modern and it’s intuitive to use.